VioletViolaVi/Milestone-Project-4/README.md

 - Displays an add drink form which allows administrators to add new drinks to the list of drinks offered by Surps.
 Administrators are able to add the following details for these new drinks on the Slurps website: an image, name, price and its millilitres.
 Administrators also can add the drink to both the new drink section and either the milkshake or juice section.
 - Displays a “__*CANCEL*__” button underneath the add drink form for the administrators to click on to stop the new drink being added and return them back to the home page.
 - Displays an “__*ADD DRINK*__” button underneath the add drink form for the administrators to click on to add the new drinks to the Slurps website and then return them back to the homepage with these newly added drinks displayed.
+### Admin Our Mission Page
+- Displays the “__*EDIT*__” buttons, underneath the mission statements that allow administrators to click on and be redirected to the editing page of the website where they can make changes to the mission selected.
+- Displays a bin icon underneath the mission statements that when clicked, opens up a modal for the administrators to confirm that they wish to delete the selected mission.
+The administrators will be requested to click “__*YES*__” or “__*NO*__” depending on their choice.
-### Administration Edit Mission Statement Page
+### Administration Edit Mission Page
-- Displays a message, at the top of the screen, informing the administrators on which portion of the mission statement page they are editing.
+- Displays a message, at the top of the screen, informing the administrators on which portion of the mission page they are editing.
 - Displays an edit mission statement form which allows administrators to make changes to the default values of the selected mission statement.
 Administrators are able to change the following details about the mission statements on the Slurps website: their image and its description, the statement’s title, paragraph and the section the mission statement is to be placed on the Slurps website.
-- Displays a “__*CANCEL*__” button underneath the edit mission statement form for the administrators to click on to stop editing the mission statement and return them back to the mission statement page.
+- Displays a “__*CANCEL*__” button underneath the edit mission statement form for the administrators to click on to stop editing the mission statement and return them back to the mission page.
-- Displays an “__*UPDATE MISSION STATEMENT*__” button underneath the edit mission statement form for the administrators to click on to update the changes made to the mission statement and return them back to the mission statement page with these updated changes showing.
+- Displays an “__*UPDATE MISSION*__” button underneath the edit mission statement form for the administrators to click on to update the changes made to the mission statement and return them back to the mission page with these updated changes showing.
 ### Administration Delete Mission Statement Modal
 - Displays a bin icon, next to the “__*EDIT*__” button that administrators can click on to open up a modal containing a message asking them for confirmation on whether they wish to delete the mission statement selected.
 The administrators will be requested to click “__*YES*__” or “__*NO*__” depending on their choice.
-### Administration Add Mission Statement Page
+### Administration Add Mission Page
 - Displays a mission statement form which allows administrators to add new mission statements to the Slurps website.
 Administrators are able to add the following details for the new mission statements added: an image, an image description, a title, a paragraph and the section the new mission statement is to be placed.
-- Displays a “__*CANCEL*__” button underneath the add mission statement form for the administrators to click on to stop adding the new mission statement and return them back to the mission statement page.
+- Displays a “__*CANCEL*__” button underneath the add mission statement form for the administrators to click on to stop adding the new mission statement and return them back to the mission page.
-- Displays an “__*ADD MISSION STATEMENT*__” button underneath the add mission statement form for the administrators to click on to add the new mission statement made and return them back to the mission statement page with the statements displaying.
+- Displays an “__*ADD MISSION*__” button underneath the add mission statement form for the administrators to click on to add the new mission statement made and return them back to the mission page with the statements displayed.
 # Technologies Used
 ## [Python](https://www.python.org/) & [Django](https://www.djangoproject.com/):
 - This project used Python with Django to produce the backend code that runs on the server, to create the Slurps website.